-BMW Mulls Over Building the Fastest Racing Drone in the World
+BMW Mulls Building World’s Fastest Racing Drone

 German luxury car manufacturer, BMW, is famous in the globe for its sport cars and performance automobiles.
 Just recently, the automaker has unveiled its plans to build a racing drone in collaboration with Drone Racing League with a mission to break the fastest drone record in the world set by DRL in 2017.